Men's Health Week

-International Men’s Health Week 2018 kicks off on 11 June
+International Men’s Health Week 2023 starts on 12 June

-Men’s Health Week is 24 years old this year.
+Men’s Health Week is 29 years old this year!
 It began in the U.S. in 1994 following a Senate Joint Resolution to establish the Week by Senator Bob Dole.
-President Clinton signed the bill on 31 May.
-The Week was linked to Father’s Day in the U.S. (the Week always ends on that the Day, the third Sunday in June) and it became an international event in 2002 when it was first marked in the UK.
+The Week was linked to Father’s Day in the U.S. (the Week always ends on that Day, the third Sunday in June) and it became an international event in 2002 when it was first marked in the UK.
 It has since been adopted in Australia, Canada, Denmark, Ireland, New Zealand and beyond.
 The Week provides an opportunity for a wide range of organizations and individuals to draw attention to the poor state of men’s health, organize activities that engage men, and advocate changes to health policy and practice.
 In short, it puts men’s health on the map both nationally and globally.

 The Men’s Health Forum in Ireland‘s theme is ‘The Picture of Health’ and is asking men to think about ‘what does that look like to you?’ and to set a simple goal – and go for it!

 The Men’s Health Forum (Great Britain) is looking at the impact of the internet on men’s health.
 The iPhone was born in 2007.
 Those born in the same year will turn 16 this year.
 They’ve grown up with a high-performance computer in their pocket.
 What are the implications for men’s health?
 That’s the question the Forum is looking at during this year’s Men’s Health Week with a focus on ‘internet-fuelled’ addictions including pornography and gambling.